amasterenko/job4j_grabber/README.md

 * Job schedule
 * Parsing and filtering the web-pages
-* Simple Socket Server for providing the parsed vacancies via HTTP
+* Simple Socket Server to provide the parsed vacancies via HTTP

 #### Usage